Be Kind

 "Be Kind" is a song by American producer Marshmello and American singer Halsey.
 It was released as a single through Joytime Collective, Astralwerks, and Capitol Records on May 1, 2020.
 "Be Kind" peaked at number 29 on the Billboard Hot 100.
-Outside of the United States, "Be Kind" peaked at number one in Flanders (Belgium), within the top 20 of the charts in Australia, Canada, Lithuania, Malaysia, Singapore, and Wallonia (Belgium), as well as the top 40 of the charts in the Czech Republic, Estonia, Hungary, the Netherlands, New Zealand, Norway, the Republic of Ireland, and the United Kingdom.
-The song appears on Halsey's eighth extended play (EP) and first compilation EP, Collabs (2020), serving as its lead single, and also appears on the expanded version of her third studio album, Manic (2020), serving as its fourth single.
+Outside of the United States, "Be Kind" peaked within the top 10 of the charts in Malaysia and Singapore and within the top 20 in Australia, Canada, and Lithuania, as well as the top 40 of the charts in the Czech Republic, Estonia, Hungary, the Netherlands, New Zealand, Norway, the Republic of Ireland, and the United Kingdom.
+The song appears on Halsey's eighth extended play (EP) and first compilation EP, Collabs (2020) and the deluxe version of her third studio album, Manic (2020).

 Background and promotion

 Marshmello and Halsey indirectly came out announcing a collaboration on April 29, 2020, through their social media by posting a flower visual each and the caption "friday".
 The two musicians went on to reveal the song title and cover art, a painting of a flower with a pink sticker, a day later through their social media.